etnichols/etnichols.github.io/data/blog/illustrator-to-react.md

 ---
-title: 'Convert Illustrator SVGs to React components with Python'
+title: 'A Python script to convert SVGs into React components'
 date: '2016-09-26'
-tags:
+tags: ['react', 'programming']
-  - React
-  - Illustrator
-  - Python
-draft: false
-author: Evan Nichols
-type: 'tutorial'
+type: Blog
 ---

 I've been working on a project the past few months for a team of doctors at the KU Medical Center -- Dr. Garth Fraga, Dr. Arlette-Habashi and Matt DaCunha, a third-year medical student.
 We're making RightSite, an iOS application aimed at reducing biopsy-labeling errors in the clinical setting.